 There are many different diseases that can cause worrisome headaches in patients.
 However, the majority of headaches seen in the Emergency Department (ED) are benign.

-During the history taking; the part of the assessment where the care provider asks you questions, they will seek to determine if any concerning characteristics are present, and, if not, whether your headache meets criteria for one of the benign headaches, most commonly migraine in this setting.
-The care provider will ask questions seeking to identify any potential ‘red flags’ (features that may be suggestive of a more serious cause for the headache; see diagram in “When to worry about a migraine and seek medical attention”).
+During the history-taking; the part of the assessment where the care provider asks you questions, they will seek to determine if any concerning characteristics are present, and, if not, whether your headache meets criteria for one of the benign headaches, most commonly migraine in this setting.
+The care provider will ask questions seeking to identify any potential ‘red flags’ (features that may be suggestive of a more serious cause for the headache; see diagram in “When to worry about migraine and seek medical attention”).
 In identifying red flags, the characteristics of the headache are important to the physician, for example; how long did it take to reach its very worst point?
-Other examples of worrisome headache characteristics include: fever, neck stiffness, significant vomiting, visual changes, weakness or numbness, a headache that wakes a person at night, a headache in the elderly or a headache in an individual who is immunocompromised.
+Other examples of worrisome headache characteristics include fever, neck stiffness, significant vomiting, visual changes, weakness or numbness, a headache that wakes a person at night, a headache in the elderly or a headache in an individual who is immunocompromised.

 After taking a history and asking questions as above, the physician will then conduct a physical exam, the purpose of which is to look for any abnormalities within the nervous system of the patient.
 In particular, they will look for any weakness, sensory loss, or problems with coordination/balance.
 The identification of any neurologic abnormality is of concern during a headache assessment, and will most likely prompt further testing and/or consultation.

-The vast majority of patients will not require any investigations when presenting to the ED with headache.
+The vast majority of patients will not require any investigations when presenting to the ED with a headache.
 However, in certain cases when the healthcare provider has concerns for a serious underlying cause for the headache, they may recommend performing further investigations such as a CT scan of the head or a lumbar puncture (where a sample of fluid is collected from around the spinal cord).

-Questions to Ask the Emergency Physician
+Questions to Ask the Emergency Physician About Headaches

 By: Shahbaz Syed, MD